14 arrested after communal violence in Indian capital - NewsBreak

 The suspects were arrested on charges of rioting and criminal conspiracy, among others, following the incident on Saturday night, said senior police officer Usha Rangnani, according to the Press Trust of India news agency.

-At least nine people, including eight police officers, were injured and are being treated in hospitals, the officer said.
+At least nine people, including eight police officers, were injured and were being treated in hospitals, Rangnani said.

-Authorities say Hindu and Muslim groups in Jahangirpuri, a neighborhood in northwest Delhi, threw stones at each other during a religious procession celebrating the birth of the Hindu god Hanuman on Saturday night.
-Police are investigating the incident and it remains unclear what sparked the violence.
+Authorities say Hindu and Muslim groups in Jahangirpuri, a neighborhood in northwest New Delhi, threw stones at each other during a religious procession celebrating the birth of the Hindu god Hanuman on Saturday night.
+Police were investigating the incident and it remains unclear what sparked the violence.

-It was the first major violence to be reported in New Delhi since 2020 when 53 people died in a large-scale communal conflict amid tensions over a controversial citizenship law, an incident seen as the worst religious rioting in decades.
+It was the worst violence in New Delhi since 2020, when 53 people died in a large-scale communal unrest amid tensions over a controversial citizenship law that excluded Muslims.

-Delhi's police commissioner tweeted late Saturday night to say that the situation in the neighborhood was under control after additional forces were deployed to patrol the area.
+Delhi’s police commissioner tweeted late Saturday night that the situation in the neighborhood was under control after additional forces were deployed.

 The capital’s chief minister, Arvind Kejriwal, appealed for peace in the city and condemned the incident.